Eglė the Queen of Serpents: Estonia

-In a tale from the Lutsi Estonians collected by linguist Oskar Kallas with the name Ussiks nõiutud mees ("The Man Enchanted to be a Snake"), a couple prays for a son, and God gives them a snake.
+In a tale from the Lutsi Estonians collected by linguist Oskar Kallas with the name Ussiks nõiutud mees (German: Der in eine Schlange verwandelte Mann; English: "The Man Enchanted to be a Snake"), a couple prays for a son, and God gives them a snake.
 When the snake is older, he goes to a neighbour to court his daughters.
 He marries the elder in church.
 During the wedding festivities, the snake climbs onto her lap, but the girl shoos him away.
 On the wedding night, the snake kills her.
 This happens again with the middle sister.
 As for the youngest, she treats him with kindness and, on the wedding night, he takes off his snakeskin to become a handsome man.
-The man moves out of his parents's home with his wife to an island in the middle of the sea.
+The man moves out of his parents' home with his wife to an island in the middle of the sea.
 They live together and have three sons.
 One day, the man's wife wants to visit her brothers, and the man teaches her a magic command to move from the island to the continent, while also warning her not to tell anything of their life to her brothers.
 She takes her sons to visit her brothers, and the brothers pry the children for anything.
 The youngest son reveals the secret command to his uncles.
 The uncles go to the beach, sing the song to summon the snake man and kill him.
 The man's wife goes to the beach and repeats the song to summon her husband, but he does not appear.
 She then questions her sons if any of them told anything about the secret song, and the youngest answers that he did.
 Crying, the girl becomes a birch near the shore, while her children become trees.